 The Arden is for Everyone

-Arden Theatre Company complies with all applicable federal, state and local statutes and laws to ensure accessibility to individuals with disabilities who use our facilities.
-Please see below to discover more information about the services we offer.
+Arden Theatre Company complies with all applicable federal, state and local statutes and laws to ensure accessibility to all who visit our theater.

 When inquiring about Accessibility Services and Policies at the Arden, or if there is an Accessibility Service you do not see listed here, please call the box office at 215.922.1122, or email firstname.lastname@example.org